carbon-language/carbon-lang/docs/project/contribution_tools.md

     -   `git config core.fsmonitor rs-git-fsmonitor` to set up [rs-git-fsmonitor](#rs-git-fsmonitor-and-watchman) in the clone.
     -   `pre-commit install` to set up [pre-commit](#pre-commit) in the clone.
-4. Validate your installation by invoking `bazelisk test //...:all' from the project root.
+4. Validate your installation by invoking `bazel test //...:all' from the project root.
 All tests should pass.

 ## Package managers